 Scientists are using ground-based telescopes and the Hubble and Spitzer orbiting observatories to begin the painstaking task of weeding out the “maybes” from false alarms in the initial data sets from NASA’s Kepler mission as they search for Earth-like exo-planets outside our Solar System.
 Kepler’s 28-member science team is now releasing the first 43 days of the mission’s science data of more than 156,000 stars.
 The data have not been reduced into visible images yet, but the team says it ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "First Data Sets Pour Out Of Kepler Planet-Finder".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "First Data Sets Pour Out Of Kepler Planet-Finder".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.